-- 3.13.1 Where a Councillor wishes to present a petition addressed to the Council, the Councillor shall state the nature of the petition and present it to the meeting of the Council. - 3.13.2 Any petition presented to a meeting of Council shall: - a) be in legible writing or typewritten and contain a minimum of ten (10) signatures; - b) include the name and contact details of the Principal Petitioner (i.e., one person who is the organiser and who will act as the key contact for the issue); - c) include the postcode of all petitioners, and - d) have the details of the specific request/matter appear on each page of the petition. - 3.13.3 Where a Councillor presents a petition to a meeting of Council, no debate on or in relation to it shall be allowed and the only motion which may be moved is that the petition be received; or received and referred to a committee or officer for investigation and a report back to the Council if required; or not be received because it is deemed invalid. - 3.13.4 Council will respond to the Principal Petitioner in relation to all petitions, with a copy of the response being included in the agenda for the General Meeting (under Correspondence).
+- 3.13.1 Where a Councillor wishes to present a petition addressed to the Council, the Councillor shall state the nature of the petition and present it to the meeting of the Council. - 3.13.2 Any petition presented to a meeting of Council must satisfy Council's eligibility criteria, and shall: - a) be in legible writing or typewritten and contain a minimum of ten (10) signatures; - b) include the name and contact details of the Principal Petitioner (i.e., one person who is the organiser and who will act as the key contact for the issue); - c) include the postcode of all petitioners, and - d) have the details of the specific request/matter appear on each page of the petition.